 Take a gander at your budget.
-Unless you have been saving for the specific purpose of buying a new car, chances are you may need to take out an auto loan.
+Unless you have been saving for the specific purpose of buying a new car, chances are you may need to apply for an auto loan.
 The rule of thumb that I learned was that it’s smart to keep your car payment at 20% or less of your monthly income.
 But, don’t forget to factor in paying for gas, insurance, and tune-ups on top of your monthly payment.
 Establishing your budget will help you determine where to start.

 Step 3: Use A Car Finder Tool

 There are many cars in the sea.
 Next, you will want to do some research.
 Use a car finder tool to narrow down your options by your must-have list, price, new or used, and so on.
-This tool can also help you to factor out your potential loan payment.
+This tool can also help you to factor out your potential car loan payment.
 You can even compare cars if you are going back and forth between a few.
 Based on your search, narrow it down to what you will want to test drive.

 Step 4: Approach Your Financial Institution

-If you think you will need a loan, this is the point at which you should approach your financial institution and see what you prequalify for.
+If you think you will need a car loan, this is the point at which you should approach your financial institution and see what you prequalify for.
 It will also help you to view your total budget more effectively.
 For more information on how to prepare, check out our Five Steps to Take Before Getting an Auto Loan.

 Step 5: Test Drive